Do not invest until you have an answer to all of them. see more

 So, what are the factors that make a start-up a success?

 The answer to this question goes back to a 2015 Ted Talk.
-In a study, American businessman and Idea Lab founder Bill Gross identified the most important factors for start-up’s success.
+In a study, American businessman and Idea Lab founder Bill Gross identified the most important factors for a start-up’s success.

 How do you predict which start-ups will be successful?
 Does funding rank as the most important factor?
 Or does the business model win?
 Bill Gross gave his prediction in order of importance: